 - 2 tablespoons granulated white sugar

 - Steam the seafood.
 Corn takes about 15-20 minutes.
 Clams (8-10 minutes) and shrimp (5-7 minutes).

 - In a medium size sauce pan, melt butter on medium high heat.
 Add minced garlic and cook for 2-3 minutes until fragrant.
-Add Old Bay, Cajun, lemon pepper and cayenne.
+Add Old Bay seasoning, Cajun seasoning, lemon pepper seasoning, cayenne and sugar.
 Stir until combined.
 Add to seafood.